 C. Special Purpose or Special Function Plans Adopted Separately from the Comprehensive Plan:

-These plans deal with a specific issue, function or service such as stormwater, sewage, bicycle routes, or parks.
+These plans deal with a specific issue, function, or service such as stormwater, sewage, bicycle routes, or parks.
 Some address the issue on a county-wide basis, others are for a specific geographic area of the county.
-They have all been officially adopted by the Thurston County Board of Commissioners, and are used to guide the county's provision of the service or handling of the issue addressed by the plan.
+They have all been officially adopted by the Thurston County Board of Commissioners and are used to guide the county's provision of the service or handling of the issue addressed by the plan.

 1987 Thurston County Comprehensive Bike Plan

-Prepared by the Thurston County Parks Department in 1979 with citizen participation, updated in 1987, and folded into the 1988 Comprehensive Plan amendments.
+Prepared by the Thurston County Parks Department in 1979 with community participation, updated in 1987, and folded into the 1988 Comprehensive Plan amendments.
 It gives design standards for bikeways in Thurston County.
 Included are maps of the present bikeway system.
-Available for purchase or reference from Thurston County Development Services Department.
+Available for purchase at various bike shops around Thurston County.
+An interactive bicycle map is available at Thurston Region Planning Council.

 1981 Thurston County Comprehensive Solid Waste Management Plan

 This plan was originally prepared in 1975 and updated in 1981.
 The 1981 Plan was updated in 1993 to come into compliance with 70.95 RCW.
-The Plan was prepared, under the guidance of a nine-member solid waste advisory committee comprised of elected officials from Thurston County, Lacey, Olympia, Tumwater and Tenino; several citizens and business and solid waste industry representatives.
-This Plan examines solid waste management county-wide, and establishes a management framework for solid waste reduction, recycling, collection and disposal for a period of 20 years.
+The Plan was prepared, under the guidance of a nine-member solid waste advisory committee comprised of elected officials from Thurston County, Lacey, Olympia, Tumwater, and Tenino; several community members and business and solid waste industry representatives.
+This Plan examines solid waste management county-wide, and establishes a management framework for solid waste reduction, recycling, collection, and disposal for a period of 20 years.
 By state law solid waste plans must be updated every five years.

 1986 Surface Water (Stormwater) Management Utility Development Plan, Thurston County/Lacey/Olympia/Tumwater